Mutai05/learn-python/README.md

-Great!
 Python is a versatile and beginner-friendly programming language.
 Here's a simple guide to help you get started with Python programming:

 ### 1. Install Python: